Mirror symmetry for moduli spaces of Higgs bundles via p-adic integration: The Topological Mirror Symmetry Conjecture by Hausel--Thaddeus

 We will sometimes denote $\Mm_{\SL_n}^L(X/S)$ and $\Mm_{\PGL_n}^d(X/S)$ simply by $\Mm_{\SL_n}^L$ and $\Mm_{\PGL_n}^d$. \begin{rmk} \begin{enumerate}[(a)] \item The connected components of the moduli stack of stable $\PGL_n$-bundles are parametrised by congruence classes of integers modulo $n$.
 That is, we have $\Mm_{\PGL_n} = \bigsqcup_{\bar{d} \in \Zb/n\Zb} \Mm_{\PGL_n}^{d}$. \item The stack $\Mm_{\PGL_n}^d$ is equivalent to the quotient stack $[\Mm_{\SL_n}^L(X)/\Gamma]$.
 In particular, we see that the resulting quotient stack only depends on the degree $d$ (modulo $n$) of the line bundle $L$. \end{enumerate} \end{rmk}

-The Hitchin base $\Aa$ is defined to be the affine $S$-space corresponding to the locally free sheaf It receives a morphism (called the Hitchin map) from the coarse moduli spaces of $\Mm_{\SL_n}^L(X/S)$ and $\Mm_{\PGL_n}^d(X/S)$.
+The Hitchin base $\Aa$ is defined to be the affine $S$-space corresponding to the locally free sheaf It receives a morphisms $\chi_{\SL_n}$ and $\chi_{\PGL_n}$ (called the Hitchin map) from the moduli spaces $\Mm_{\SL_n}^L(X/S)$ and $\Mm_{\PGL_n}^d(X/S)$.
 These maps are given by the familiar construction of characteristic polynomials, applied to the Higgs field $\theta$ itself.